MicrosoftDocs/architecture-center/docs/best-practices/email-introduction.md

 ### Customer environment

-The policies recommended in this document are applicable to enterprise organizations operating both entirely in the Microsoft cloud, and for customers with their infrastructure deployed both on-premises and in the Microsoft cloud.
+The policies recommended in this document apply to enterprise organizations operating both entirely in the Microsoft cloud, and for customers with their infrastructure deployed both on-premises and in the Microsoft cloud.

 ### Assumptions